AnoukSmet/Casa-Pedra-Nobre/README.md

     * Things to do: again the format / display will maintain the same but the content will change to activities and experiences.

 * Gallery
-    The gallery page will be divided in 2 sections: propery images and images of the surroundings.
+    The gallery page will be divided in 2 sections: property images and images of the surroundings.
-    The images will be places in a carousel with below a preview of the other pictures to create curiosity for the user.
+    Images will be displayed in a rather small format but with the possibility to click on the image to see it larger.
+    There will be a counter and next/previous buttons to navigate through the gallery.

 * Account page
     Here the user will find an overview of their account details and their upcoming / past bookings.
     Below that I will display a Favorites section that will be fed by the user adding places, restaurants to their favorites.
     The display of these favorites will be the same as on the tourist information page.

+* Reservations page for admin
+    For the owner of the breakfast or admin (superuser), there is a separate page with an overview of all the reservations.
+    The page is divided into 6 different sections: arrivals today / departures today / inhouse guests / arrivals next 7 days / all upcoming reservations / all past reservations
+    With the help of the [Datatable CDN](https://cdn.datatables.net/), the reservations will be displayed in a nice table with the following functionailities:
+    * Search functionality to search by name, date, room etc.
+    * Pagination
+    * Ability to show 10 / 25 / 50 / 100 reservations per page
+    * Ability to sort on each of the columns
+    * Link to the reservation confirmation page

 [Back to Top](#table-of-contents)